Code

 toppropn_udpipe <- annotations_udpipe_propn %>% count(lemma, sort = TRUE) %>% drop_na() %>% filter(n > 1)

-toppropn_trankit <- annotations_trankit_propn %>% count(lemma, sort = TRUE) %>% drop_na() %>% filter(n > 1)
+toppropn_trankit <- annotations_trankit_propn %>% count(lemma, sort = TRUE) %>% drop_na() %>% filter(n > 1)#reactable of most frequent words in annotations_propn

 toppropn_stanza %>%